-Defense of law firm against malpractice and breach of fiduciary duty claim stemming from advice to a start-up.
+Defense of a law firm against malpractice and breach of fiduciary duty claims stemming from its representation of a start-up.

-Representing, pro bono, a class of homeless youth in New York City against the City for failure to provide appropriate youth homeless shelter.
+Representation of a class of homeless youth in New York City in lawsuit against the City for failure to provide appropriate youth shelter.

 - U.S. Court of Appeals, Fifth Circuit